 Article 16 – Designated Works Only

-Expatriate residents shall only use their residency permits in the designated licensed purpose only.
-The worker cannot quit work at his recruiter’s or work at another entity without prior authorization.
+Expatriate residents shall only use their residency permits for the designated licensed purpose.
+The worker cannot quit work at his recruiter or work at another entity without prior authorization.

 Article 17 – Responsible Parties for Each Visa

 Those responsible for the residency of expatriates are as follows: